badmotorfinger/z/README.md

 	z c<TAB>			expand entries in the datafile which match 'c'

-OK, enough of the sci-fi poetic style.
+OK, back to normal writing style.

 ## Limitations